KAATSU VS. BSTRONG BLOOD FLOW RESTRICTION

 KAATSU offers a range of customizable settings, including various pressures and cycle times.
 This allows for highly personalized protocols that are specific to each user.

-B Strong has no control module and offers no programmable parameters beyond what the user pumps in by hand.
-Pressure must be guessed, monitored, and manually re-adjusted throughout a session, leaving no room for prescribed cycle times or progressive pressure schemes.
+B Strong pressure is controlled by what the user pumps by hand.
+Pressure must be monitored, and manually re-adjusted throughout a session.

 Cycle Mode vs. Constant Pressure